 Sites will employ a standard approach to screening for study eligibility.
 The Screening visit will be jointly conducted by a research associate (or other designated evaluation team member) and a RN (or other designated clinical team member).
 Study staff will obtain written informed consent from each participant before any study procedures are initiated.
 Screening procedures may occur over one or more visits, but every effort should be made to complete procedures in a single visit, to minimize potential disruptions to participants' daily schedules.
 Staff members will assure participants that the detailed follow-up information will be deleted if they are not enrolled in the study.
-Participants may re-screen one time provided that they were not excluded because of previous participation in an HIV vaccine trial (unless there is documentation that they received only placebo), a reactive / positive HIV test, or a positive hepatitis B surface antigen test.
+If the 45 days of eligibility have passed, or the participant is not eligible for the study, participants may screen for the study one additional time provided that they were not excluded because of previous participation in an HIV vaccine trial (unless there is documentation that they received only placebo), a reactive / positive HIV test, or a positive hepatitis B surface antigen test.
 Enrollment must be completed within 45 days of the Screening visit blood draw.